plone/guillotina/docs/source/installation/production.md

 ## Nginx front

-It's very common to run the API using `nginx` with a `proxy_pass` in front, so there is an option to define the URL for the generated URLs inside the api:
+It's very common to run the API using [Nginx](https://www.nginx.com/ "Link to website of Nginx") with a `proxy_pass` in front, so there is an option to define the URL for the generated URLs inside the API:

 Adding the header: